 Building on the intuition and structure of the proof in the exact case, we now turn to the relatively inexact setting.
 Before presenting the result, we introduce a key quantity that will play a central role in the convergence rate and its proof.

 \begin{definition} The quantity $\tilde{\lambda}$ is defined as the largest real root of the following cubic equation in $\lambda$, depending on both $h$ and $\delta$

-\end{definition} This quantity, which acts as a multiplier in the proof of the next theorem, is illustrated in Figure \ref{fig::lambda} in the appendix.
+\end{definition} This quantity, which acts as a multiplier in the proof of the next theorem, is illustrated in Figure \ref{fig::lambda}.
 We now state the main result for a single iteration of relatively inexact gradient descent.

 \begin{theorem}[Convergence rate of one step of inexact gradient descent on smooth convex functions] One step of Algorithm \ref{algo::inexact_gradient} applied to a convex $L$-smooth function $f$ with an inexact gradient with relative inexactness $\delta\in(0,1)$, started from iterate $x_0$ with a constant stepsize $h\in[0,\frac{2}{1+\delta}]$, generates an iterate $x_1$ satisfying